How to apply

 Selection is solely on the basis of merit.
 Scholarship support means that students can be selected regardless of their financial means.
 Colleges, National Committees and the International Organisation raise scholarship funds from UWC graduates, friends, foundations, non-governmental organisations, companies, individual benefactors and governments.
 The number of places available to the UWC Scholarship Trust of South Africa in any year depends on the allocation by each College and the scholarship funds available.

-The language of teaching at the Colleges is English, and Spanish in the case of Simon Bolivar UWC.
+The language of teaching at the Colleges is English.
 Students are expected to learn Italian at UWC Adriatic and Spanish at UWC Costa Rica.
-Applicants should not be discouraged by the lack of knowledge, but an enthusiasm for languages is an advantage for learning the language of instruction and the other languages encountered in daily life.
+Applicants should not be discouraged by a lack of knowledge, but an enthusiasm for languages is an advantage for learning the language of instruction and the other languages encountered in daily life.

 The United World Colleges is an international organisation dedicated to providing a superior education in an environment which promotes international co-operation and community service.
 Schools are based in Southern Africa, North America, Europe, Asia, and Latin America.

 A limited number of full scholarships include the full cost of 2 years of tuition, accommodation, meals and may include travel/pocket money.
 Partial scholarships may include up to 75% of school fees where the remainder will have to be funded by the applicant.
 Applicants must meet the following requirements:

 - South African resident who will be 16 or 17 years old and in Grade 11 (preferably) or 12 in August 2017.

 - Achieve at least a B aggregate in their most recent exams and be in the top 10% of their year.